GECO-IT/Geco-Cloudbase-Init/README.md

 * Qemu.pm to get password as cleartext in meta_data drive when it is a Windows VM.
 * Cloudinit.pm to generate a metadata json file with variables that are compatible with Cloudbase-Init.

+If you want to apply the patch manually you can follow these steps: [Manual Patching](https://git.geco-it.net/c.soylu/Geco-cloudbase-init/src/branch/master/MANUALPATCH.md)